rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-solr-install-linux.md

 1. Connect to the HDInsight cluster using SSH:

+    > [!NOTE]
+    > Replace `sshuser` with the SSH user for the cluster.
+Replace `clustername` with the name of the cluster.

     ```bash
-    ssh USERNAME@CLUSTERNAME-ssh.azurehdinsight.net
+    ssh sshuser@clustername-ssh.azurehdinsight.net
     ```

     For more information, see [Use SSH with HDInsight](hdinsight-hadoop-linux-use-ssh-unix.md).

      > [!IMPORTANT]
-     > Steps later in this document use an SSL tunnel to connect to the Solr web UI.
-To use these steps, you must establish an SSL tunnel and then configure your browser to use it.
+     > Steps later in this document use an SSH tunnel to connect to the Solr web UI.
+To use these steps, you must establish an SSH tunnel and then configure your browser to use it.
      >
      > For more information, see the [Use SSH Tunneling with HDInsight](hdinsight-linux-ambari-ssh-tunnel.md) document.